PyroMikeGit/SuperKaizoIronMON/README.md

 ### Emerald

-- NOTE: These rules are still being worked on.
-Expect an update in the near future.
+**ROM Setup:** Apply the [Smart AI patch](#smart-ai-rom-patches) first, then do the normal 60% level scaling as with regular Kaizo.
+Read how to do this [here](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621#ruby--sapphire--emerald).

+1. The hidden items prior to entering Gym 1 are allowed to be picked up
+2. Seashore House and Trick House are banned
-1. Must beat Mauville Gym before leaving
+3. Winona's Gym must be completed before leaving Fortree City
-2. Must beat Fortree Gym as soon as you can when you visit; avoid trainers while getting Devon Scope
+   - Do this as soon as you can when you visit; avoid extra trainers while getting Devon Scope
-3. [work in progress] The 3 hidden items on the beach (Route 104 - South) are allowed to be picked up
 4. **Mid-game Pivot Rules**:
-   - After Norman, you must do a surf pivot
-   - Can't pass water on Route 118 until you do
+   - [Lilycove Safari Zone](https://bulbapedia.bulbagarden.net/wiki/Hoenn_Safari_Zone) is the dedicated pivot area of the game
+   - Same rules apply here as in Fire Red / Leaf Green

 ### Heart Gold / Soul Silver